mediapathic/hammerwiki/Developer-guide.md

 * declare a new `extern HParserBackendVTable` in internal.h with the existing ones
 * add it to the `HParserBackend` enum in hammer.h
 * add it to `*backends` in hammer.c
+* add it to the 'backends' list in src/SConscript
 * the vtable in your backend implementation is a struct which must define the following members, all function pointers:
   * `.compile`
     * Signature: `int h_bar_compile(HAllocator* mm__, HParser* parser, const void* params)`